rabbitmq/rabbitmq-website/tutorials/tutorial-one-dotnet-stream.md

 RabbitMQ.
 The consumer will keep running, waiting for messages, so try restarting the publisher several times.

-The stream-queues are different from traditional queues in that they are append-only logs of messages.
+Streams are different from queues in that they are append-only logs of messages.
 So you can run the different consumers and they will always start from the first message.

 [//]: # (Time to move on to [part 2]&#40;./tutorial-two-dotnet-stream&#41; and deal with a confirmation.)